Projective, Sparse, and Learnable Latent Position Network Models: LEARNABILITY

 \subsection{Preliminaries}

-The distributions over graphs induced by an LPM are controlled by two things: the link probability function $K$ and the latent positions $Z \in S$.
-In this section, we establish when it is possible to use the observed adjacency matrix to consistently estimate the latent positions as the number of nodes $n$ goes to infinity.
-We focus on the case where both $K$ and $S$ are known, working with assumptions that are compatible with rectangular LPMs.
+Recall that the edge probabilities in a LPM are controlled by two things: the link probability function $K$ and the latent positions $Z \in S^n$.
+In this section, we consider the problem of consistently estimating the latent positions for a LPM using the observed adjacency matrix.
+We focus on the case where both $K$ and $S = \mathbb{R}^d$ are known, relying on assumptions that are compatible with rectangular LPMs.